hfp/libxstream/documentation/stencil/index.md

 We reformulate the 3D isotropic Laplacian as three small dense matrix multiplications per axis, mapping the banded Toeplitz operator to hardware matrix engines (Intel DPAS) that would otherwise sit idle.
-To preserve FP32 accuracy from an INT8 datapath, we apply Ozaki-1 slicing (1-3 operator digits x 1-3 adaptive wavefield digits with a carried-forward exponent).
+To preserve FP32 accuracy from an INT8 datapath, we apply Ozaki-1 slicing (1-3 operator digits × 1-3 adaptive wavefield digits with a carried-forward exponent).
 No prior work combines Ozaki digit splitting with hardware matrix engines for finite-difference stencil operators.
 </span>